 “Life happens” at any age, and it certainly doesn’t discriminate.
 The one thing that will never change is that "Nature Wins".
 Be prepared.
 Make sure you talk through your finances, and keep a list with your account info.
 I recommend creating a financial organizer.
 This can be an old fashion binder, or a high tech software accessible on the cloud.
 Nonetheless, get organized.

 Make legal paperwork a priority

 While you are getting organized, make sure you have the legal paperwork to handle the finances in case of incapacitation.
+One type of legal paperwork to consider is a power of attorney.
 Traditionally, a power of attorney would be canceled in four situations: (1) if you specifically cancel (revoke) it, (2) if it has an expiration date, (3) if you die, or (4) if you become mentally incompetent.
 In more recent times, the durable power of attorney was created to allow it to continue to be in effect after mental incompetency.
 The word “durable" means that the power of attorney continues to be effective after the loved one becomes mentally incompetent.

 Let’s take responsibility of your personal finances

 As a CERTIFIED FINANCIAL PLANNER™, I don’t expect my clients to understand every financial topic to the fullest.
 I can tell you from experience that the world of finance is definitely overwhelming and intimidating.
 I wouldn’t be so passionate about this blog if that was not the case.
 By understanding that our money mindsets MUST change, we can work together to develop a great financial literacy base.
 The days of deferring your money decisions to others is over.
 Families must be on the same page about the household finances, and work together to achieve a healthy understanding of their financial future.